sid-valecha/pomodoro-timer/README.md

 # pomodoro-timer

-basic pomodoro timer with a streamlit interface i had created a while back.
+Basic pomodoro timer with a streamlit interface i had created a while back.
+Includes short and long breaks, which are customisable.